 - Electrical – 4% of burn injuries are caused by electricity

-Of all the burn injuries, over 3,000 deaths are the result of residential fire, vehicle crashes, and electricity.
+Of all the burn injuries, over 3,000 deaths are the result of a residential fire, vehicle crashes, and electricity.
 Children and the elderly are especially susceptible to serious, and often life-threatening, burn injuries.

-Who Is to Blame for Your Burn Injury?
+Who is to Blame for Your Burn Injury?

 Contact Our Texas Burn Injury Lawyers Today